Thematic seminar

 The history of the planet and living worlds appears to be an unstable construction in which we are involved, particularly as architects, while human construction and the Earth system now form a fragile, interdependent whole.

-This context is echoed in an ever-growing number and diversity of architectural products, which are creating a new art of human settlement on the planet.
+This context is echoed in an ever-growing number and diversity of architectural productions, which are creating a new art of human settlement on the planet.

 – By studying innovative projects, to better document and understand the contemporary construction of inhabited environments